apache/gravitino/docs/integration-test.md

   + If you set the `debug action` label in the pull request, GitHub Actions will run an SSH server with `csexton/debugger-action@master`, allowing you to remotely log in to the Actions environment for debugging purposes.
   + The Graviton project is compiled and packaged in the `distribution` directory using the `./gradlew compileDistribution` command.
-  + The integration test cases in the `integration-test` module are executed using the `./gradlew integrationTest` command.
+  + The integration test cases in the `integration-test` module are executed using the `./gradlew test -PtestMode=[embedded|deploy]` command.
   + The Docker image is stopped.
   + The test environment is cleaned up.

 ## Running Locally:
 - Before running the tests, ensure that Docker is installed.
 - Follow these steps to run the tests locally:
-  + Execute the `./gradlew clean build` command to build the Graviton project.
+  + Execute the `./gradlew build` command to build the Graviton project.
   + Use the `./gradlew compileDistribution` command to compile and package the Graviton project in the `distribution` directory.
-  + Run a Hive Docker test environment container locally using the `docker run` command with the appropriate port mappings.
+  + Run a Hive Docker CI test environment container locally using the `docker run` command with the appropriate port mappings.
-  + Execute the `./gradlew integrationTest` command to run the integration test cases in the `integration-test` module.
+  + Execute the `./gradlew test -PtestMode=[embedded|deploy]` command to run the integration test cases in the `integration-test` module.

 Note: Make sure that the necessary ports for the Graviton Server and third-party data source Docker runtime environments are not already in use.
 - Graviton Server: Port `8088`